-Protest definition: According to GAO, A bid protest is a challenge to the award or proposed award of a contract for the procurement of goods and services or a challenge to the terms of a solicitation for such a contract.
+Protest definition – What is a Protest: According to GAO, A bid protest is a challenge to the award or proposed award of a contract for the procurement of goods and services or a challenge to the terms of a solicitation for such a contract.

 Protests may be filed against procurement actions by federal government agencies.
 A bid protest occurs when the federal government makes a contract award but an interested party, usually the unsuccessful award decides to challenge the award.